Quantum vs Classical Proofs and Subset Verification: Introduction

 {\it{Subset Size Checking}} is in {\AM} \cite{GS86}, and we give a procedure that proves {\it{Preimage Checking}} is in {\QMA} when the permutation is given as an in-place quantum oracle.
 An in-place permutation unitary $\sop P_\sigma$ acts as $\sop P_\sigma\ket{i}=\ket{\sigma(i)}$ for a permutation $\sigma$.
 For {\it{Preimage Checking}}, we are interested in the set $S_{\textrm{pre}}(\sigma)=\{i:\sigma(i)\in[N]\}$.
 Given the subset state $\ket{S_{\textrm{pre}}(\sigma)}$, it is easy to verify that the correct state was sent, because $\sop P_\sigma\ket{S_{\textrm{pre}}(\sigma)}=\ket{[N]},$ which is easy to verify using a measurement in the Hadamard basis.

-However, we don't expect subset-based oracle problems like {\it{Subset Size Checking}} and {\it{Preimage Checking}} to be in $\QCMA$ because the classical witness does not have enough information to identify the relevant subset.
+However, we do not expect subset-based oracle languages like {\it{Subset Size Checking}} and {\it{Preimage Checking}} to be in $\QCMA$ because the classical witness does not have enough information to identify the relevant subset.
 We make this intuition more precise by providing a general recipe for proving that subset-verifying oracle languages are not in {\QCMA}.
 We apply this procedure to show that both {\it{Preimage Checking}} (with a randomized in-place oracle - see Section \ref{Sec:inplace} for more details) and {\it{Subset Size Checking}} are not in {\QCMA}.
 The procedure involves familiar tools, like the adversary bound \cite{A00} (although adapted to our in-place oracle when necessary), as well as a new tool, the {\it{Fixing Procedure}}, which finds subsets with nice structure within a large arbitrary set.
-We sketch the recipe, which is similar to the approach used to show the first oracle separation between {\QMA} and {\QCMA} \cite{AK07}:
+We now sketch the recipe:

 \begin{enumerate}

 \item We show that for every {\QCMA} machine, there are more valid oracles than possible classical witnesses, so by a counting argument, there must be one classical witness $w^*$ that corresponds to a large number of potential oracles.
 We then restrict ourselves to considering oracles that correspond to $w^*.$